Cray-HPE/docs-csm/operations/multi-tenancy/Overview.md

 ### Tenant administrator configuration

 For information on how to configure a user to perform tenant administration functions, see [Tenant Administrator Configuration](TenantAdminConfig.md).
-Users configured as `Tenant Administrators` can modify `xname` assignments (and other changes to the `tapms` custom resource) for one or more tenants.
+Users configured as `Tenant Administrators` can view `xname` assignments (and other settings of the `tapms` custom resource) for one or more tenants.

+### Example Workflow

+See the [Example Workflow](ExampleWorkflow.md) for and end-to-end example of tenant setup, including setting up `slurm`.